Diabetic retinopathy: Pathogenesis

 Diabetic retinopathy is the result of damage to the small blood vessels and neurons of the retina.
 The earliest changes leading to diabetic retinopathy include narrowing of the retinal arteries associated with reduced retinal blood flow; dysfunction of the neurons of the inner retina, followed in later stages by changes in the function of the outer retina, associated with subtle changes in visual function; dysfunction of the blood-retinal barrier, which protects the retina from many substances in the blood (including toxins and immune cells), leading to the leaking of blood constituents into the retinal neuropile.
 Later, the basement membrane of the retinal blood vessels thickens, capillaries degenerate and lose cells, particularly pericytes and vascular smooth muscle cells.
 This leads to loss of blood flow and progressive ischemia, and microscopic aneurysms which appear as balloon-like structures jutting out from the capillary walls, which recruit inflammatory cells; and advanced dysfunction and degeneration of the neurons and glial cells of the retina.
 The condition typically develops about 10–15 years after receiving the diagnosis of diabetes mellitus.

 An experimental study suggests that pericyte death is caused by blood glucose persistently activating protein kinase C and mitogen-activated protein kinase (MAPK), which, through a series of intermediates, inhibits signaling through platelet-derived growth factor receptors—signaling that supports cellular survival, proliferation, and growth.
 The resulting withdrawal of this signaling leads to the programmed cell death (apoptosis) of the cells in this experimental model.

 In addition, excessive sorbitol in diabetics is deposited in the retina tissue, and it is also proposed to play a role in diabetic retinopathy.

 Recent studies have found a strong correlation between retinal inflammation and diabetic retinopathy progression.

 A genetic study showed that diabetic retinopathy shares a similar genetic predisposition with levels of glucose, low-density lipoprotein cholesterol, and systolic blood pressure, indicating that glycemic control and cardiometabolic factors may be important in the development of diabetic retinopathy.

 Lipid peroxidation plays a notable role in the progression of diabetic retinopathy.
 Free radicals such as hydroxyl and hydroperoxyl species with oxygen as functional group oxidize lipids and phospholipids, and at the cellular level bring about membrane lipid peroxidation and in this way can trigger diabetic retinopathy.

+The diabetic macular edema manifestation is difficult to predict.
+Autoantibodies against hexokinase 1 are commonly associated with diabetic macular edema manifestation.
+Nearly one-third of patients with diabetic macular edema were found to be positive for anti-hexokinase 1 autoantibodies.
+Importantly, these autoantibodies were rare in patients with diabetic retinopathy only or diabetes mellitus only.
+However, these autoantibodies fail to predict disease onset.
+They likely manifest secondary to the tissue-damaging stimulus at diabetic macular edema onset and cannot be used to predict diabetic macular edema before its onset.